alcantarar/Recurrent_GRF_Prediction/README.md

 `Test_LSTM.ipynb` is a notebook that shows you how to use the trained LSTM to predict GRFs from your own accelerometer data.

-`Example_LSTM.ipynb` is a notebook that provides a tutorial of how a Long Short-Term Memory Network (LSTM) can be used to predict ground reaction force (GRF) data from accelerometer data during running.
+`LSTM_Example.ipynb` is a notebook that provides a tutorial of how a Long Short-Term Memory Network (LSTM) can be used to predict ground reaction force (GRF) data from accelerometer data during running.

 `pre_processing.py` contains helper functions used in `LSTM_Example.ipynb` and `Test_LSTM.ipynb`.

 `data/` Contains example accelerometer data, GRF data, condition/demographic data, and LSTM model file.
-Supports `Test_LSTM.ipynb` and `Example_LSTM.ipynb`.
+Supports `Test_LSTM.ipynb` and `LSTM_Example.ipynb`.

 If you're going to train an LSTM model using [Google Colab](https://colab.research.google.com/) (recommended), make sure you utilize their GPU Runtime Type.
 You will need to adjust the path to `data/` depending on how files are uploaded in